communitybridge/docs/sso/README.md

 # Single Sign-On \(SSO\)

-Linux Foundation provides a unified Single Sign-On service \(SSO\) to provide secure access and protect the identities of all its communities.
-Linux Foundation managed systems and services like Events Registration, Training and Certification, Jenkins, JIRA, Gerrit, Confluence, CommunityBridge \(Funding, Mentorship, EasyCLA, INSIGHTS, Security\) are already protected by this SSO service.
-Additional services to be covered in near future will include Zoom, Slack, Groups.io among others.
+Linux Foundation's Single Sign-On service \(SSO\) provides secure access and identity protection for participants in its communities.

+The SSO service already protects other Linux Foundation managed systems and services like Events Registration, Training and Certification, Jenkins, JIRA, Gerrit, Confluence, CommunityBridge \(Funding, Mentorship, EasyCLA, INSIGHTS, Security\).
+Additional services to be covered in near future will include Zoom, Slack, and Groups.io.

-Creating an account is a simple one time exercise.
-All you need is an email.
-You can create a username and password of your choice.
-In case you already have a legacy Linux Foundation login \(formerly known as LFID\), you can re-use that.
-Most of us forget passwords; hence the SSO service provides an easy way of resetting your password.
+To create an account, all you need is an email and a password.
+If you already have a legacy Linux Foundation login \(formerly known as LFID\), you can re-use that.

-You can also log in using 3rd party authentication service providers, such as Google, GitHub, LinkedIn and Facebook.
+You can also log in using 3rd party identity providers (IdPs), such as Google, GitHub, LinkedIn and Facebook.

+If you need help, you can go to [https://support.linuxfoundation.org](https://support.linuxfoundation.org) to file a ticket.

+You will be able to view what email addresses and IdPs are associated with your SSO username by going to [https://myprofile.linuxfoundation.org](https://myprofile.linuxfoundation.org) after July 10th, 2020.

 ## Getting Started